 Immediate actions to take:

-Step One: Ensure the hedgehog is kept warm; place it in a HIGH SIDED BOX (hedgehogs are adept at climbing) lined with newspaper.
+Step Two: Ensure the hedgehog is kept warm; place it in a HIGH SIDED BOX (hedgehogs are adept at climbing) lined with newspaper.
 Place the hedgehog on a hot water bottle that has been WRAPPED in a towel and cover the hedgehog with another towel.
 Ensure there’s enough room for the hedgehog to move off the hot water bottle if it gets too hot.
 Be aware that direct heat is not advisable if internal bleeding is suspected.
 N.B.
 Electrically heated pads for pets are ideal but not always available.
 Each case should be assessed individually but, during treatment, the hedgehog should generally be kept at between 19 deg-C and 21 deg-C (66 - 70 deg-F).
 It must be remembered that it's essential for very sick hogs (pneumonia/lungworm, traffic accidents) to have direct heat, as well as warm ambient temperature.
 If a hot water bottle is not available (or the box is too small to accommodate one and provide room for the hedgehog to retreat if it gets too hot), a small plastic pop/milk bottle filled with hot water, and wrapped in a tea-towel (which the hedgehog could lean against for warmth) would serve as a good alternative.

-Step Four: Once the hedgehog has warmed up, offer it a drink of WATER or LECTADE® (Lectade® is a re-hydrating solution which can be obtained from a vet).
+Step Three: Once the hedgehog has warmed up, offer it a drink of WATER or LECTADE® (Lectade® is a re-hydrating solution which can be obtained from a vet).
 A good emergency home-made re-hydrating fluid can be made by mixing 1 litre tepid boiled water with 1 tablespoon of sugar and 1 teaspoon of salt.
 If the hedgehog is very weak, try administering the fluid with a dropper or syringe.
 NEVER give cow's milk as this can cause severe diarrhoea and enteritis.
 Store any excess in covered container in fridge and use within a few days, or pour into ice cube trays, freeze and then defrost and gently reheat as and when required.

-Step Five: If the hedgehog is not visibly injured and appears to respond to your treatment, then offer a small amount of meat flavoured -- preferably not fish, as this seems generally less appealing to hedgehogs and so it's less likely they will eat it -- cat (or kitten food, if the casualty is a weaned hoglet) or dog food, or a little cooked chicken (without bones).
+Step Four: If the hedgehog is not visibly injured and appears to respond to your treatment, then offer a small amount of meat flavoured -- preferably not fish, as this seems generally less appealing to hedgehogs and so it's less likely they will eat it -- cat (or kitten food, if the casualty is a weaned hoglet) or dog food, or a little cooked chicken (without bones).
 Continue with the Lectade® drink as this will replace vital salts and minerals.

 N.B.
 Gloves should be worn when handling hedgehogs.
 This is for your protection as much as theirs.
 Hedgehogs have sharp spines and, in exceptionally rare cases -- e.g. when they are in severe pain or very frightened -- they may bite.